 All businesses can draw from a number of alternative pricing strategies:

-Between the Boston and Ansoff matrices and the eight alternative pricing strategies provide a framework for considering price.
+Between them, the Boston and Ansoff matrices and the eight alternative pricing strategies provide a framework for considering price.
 But the key is to understand who you are targeting, with what and why.
 Only then can you begin to develop an effective pricing strategy.